Shire of Serpentine-Jarrahdale

-The Shire of Serpentine-Jarrahdale is a local government area in the outer southeastern metropolitan area of Perth, the capital of Western Australia, and has an area of 905 km2 and a population of 32,173 as at the 2021 Census.
-The Shire's seat of government is the town of Mundijong.
+The Shire of Serpentine-Jarrahdale is a local government area in the outer southeastern metropolitan area of Perth, the capital of Western Australia, and has an area of 905 km2 and a population of 32,173 as at the 2021 census.
+Despite being named after two towns in the area, neither Serpentine nor Jarrahdale function as either the Shire's largest settlement (Byford) or the seat of government (Mundijong).

 History

 The Serpentine-Jarrahdale Road District was established on 8 August 1913 with the amalgamation of the Serpentine Road District (1894) and Jarrahdale Road District (1902).

 On 1 July 1961, it became a Shire following the passage of the Local Government Act 1960, which reformed all remaining road districts into shires.
 On 17 June 1977, it acquired Byford from Shire of Armadale–Kelmscott.

+Following the 2021 Shire of Serpentine-Jarrahdale local government election, councillor for the North Ward, Rob Coales, led calls for an investigation into fraud during the election.
+The motion was passed unainmously.

+Demographics

+From the 2021 census, the shire had a population of 32,173, with 2.9% being Indigenous.
+Compared to the national and state median age of 38, the shire's median was younger at 33.

+Council

+Current composition and elections

+The last election held in the shire was on 21 October 2023.
+The election saw previous North ward councillor Rob Coales defeat incumbent Michelle Rich with 2,182 votes (69.8%).
+Following the election, the council's current composition is shown below:

 Wards

 The Shire was previously split into four wards, named Byford, Central, North West and South.
 Recently, the boundaries were realigned and on 29 July 2011, the gazetted boundaries became: